-Against this background and with the ICT sector in Africa expected to reach $150 billion by 2016, the Rockefeller Foundation’s Digital Jobs Africa (DJA) Initiative is working across six countries to catalyse sustainable ICT jobs for African youth within the newly developing Impact Sourcing global market ecosystem.
-The Initiative aims to have an impact both on improving wellbeing of those employed, their families and communities, and also to promote inclusive business hiring practices that will lead to job creation for youth in ICT-enabled sectors.
+Against this background and with the ICT sector in Africa expected to reach $150 billion by 2016, the Rockefeller Foundation’s Digital Jobs Africa (DJA) Initiative worked across six countries to catalyse sustainable ICT jobs for African youth within the newly developing Impact Sourcing global market ecosystem.
+The Initiative aimed to have an impact both on improving wellbeing of those employed, their families and communities, and also to promote inclusive business hiring practices that would lead to job creation for youth in ICT-enabled sectors.

-Monitoring and Learning (M&L) of the DJA initiative supports internal learning which will inform and improve strategic management and knowledge sharing, and ensure that the Initiative is fully accountable to the Rockefeller Foundation’s Executive Team and Board of Trustees, as well those benefitting directly from the Initiative’s work.
-On a wider scale, M&L will ensure that the Initiative makes a public contribution to practice and capacity in the fields of digital jobs and disadvantaged youth, philanthropy and development monitoring and evaluation.
+Monitoring and Learning (M&L) of the DJA initiative supported internal learning which informed and improved strategic management and knowledge sharing, and ensured that the Initiative was fully accountable to the Rockefeller Foundation’s Executive Team and Board of Trustees, as well those benefitting directly from the Initiative’s work.
+On a wider scale, M&L aimed to ensure that the Initiative made a public contribution to practice and capacity in the fields of digital jobs and disadvantaged youth, philanthropy and development monitoring and evaluation.

-Itad is leading a consortium providing Monitoring and Learning for the Initiative between 2014 and 2015.
-In the Inception period, using the existing DJA Theory of Change, the team developed a Results Framework and Baseline Indicator Framework, and designed tools for data collection and a separate Technology-Enabled Monitoring and Routine Results Reporting Plan and System, which will uses innovative ‘real time’ ICT for M&E tools including audio-accompaniments to stories of change of beneficiary youth across the Initiative, generated through participatory workshops with a cohort sample of youth in South Africa and Kenya.
+Itad led a consortium providing Monitoring and Learning for the Initiative between 2014 and 2015.
+In the Inception period, using the existing DJA Theory of Change, the team developed a Results Framework and Baseline Indicator Framework, and designed tools for data collection and a separate Technology-Enabled Monitoring and Routine Results Reporting Plan and System, which would use innovative ‘real time’ ICT for M&E tools including audio-accompaniments to stories of change of beneficiary youth across the Initiative, generated through participatory workshops with a cohort sample of youth in South Africa and Kenya.

-The Implementation period is using these tools to support on-going monitoring and learning across the six countries and the Initiative as a whole.
-As part of the ongoing responsiveness and partnership approach to designing the M&L framework, the team is also designing case studies to explore in more depth early findings emerging on business linkages and Impact Sourcing partnerships and to generate knowledge to demonstrate to the new Impact Sourcing ecosystem on how IS partnerships might catalyse and develop over time, as well as learning briefs and other knowledge products and will identify ongoing opportunities for learning and communication.
+The Implementation period used these tools to support on-going monitoring and learning across the six countries and the Initiative as a whole.
+As part of the ongoing responsiveness and partnership approach to designing the M&L framework, the team also designed case studies to explore in more depth early findings emerging on business linkages and Impact Sourcing partnerships and to generate knowledge to demonstrate to the new Impact Sourcing ecosystem on how IS partnerships might catalyse and develop over time, as well as learning briefs and other knowledge products and identified ongoing opportunities for learning and communication.